 The responsibilities of the Corporation Counsel are set forth in Wis.
 Stat. § 59.42 and Chapter 42 of the Code of General Ordinances of Sheboygan County.
-The responsibilities are to provide all civil legal services that the County may require on any matter that is not covered by County insurance or as may otherwise be assigned.
-The categories of such services include:
+The responsibilities are to provide all civil legal services that the County may require on any matter that is not covered by County insurance or as may otherwise be assigned, including the following:

 - Prepare and review Resolutions, Ordinances, directives, and other legal documents to assure completeness and correctness.